 Review: The Brink of Darkness by Jeff Giles

-I had been anticipating The Brink of Darkness by Jeff Giles since I finished The Edge of Everything, and this instalment is definitely more X-centric.
+The Brink of Darkness by Jeff Giles is a book that I had been highly anticipating since I finished The Edge of Everything, and this instalment is definitely more X-centric.
 I enjoyed the setting and the main characters, but I was disappointed with the slow pacing.
 The book was still enjoyable, however, I wish I could have enjoyed it as much as I had been hoping.

 Picks Up Right Where First Book Left Off